isabella232/docs-vuepress/docs/manual/job-options.md

 Option model providers are configured on a per-Option basis (where a Job may have zero or more Options).

-### Requirements ###
+### Requirements

 1. Options model data must be [JSON formatted](http://www.json.org).
 2. It must be accessible via HTTP(S) or on the local disk for the Rundeck server.
-3. It must be in one of two JSON structures, *either*:
+3. It must be in one of two JSON structures, _either_:
-    * An array of string values
+   - An array of string values
-    * OR, an array of Maps, each with two entries, `name` and `value`.
+   - OR, an array of Maps, each with two entries, `name` and `value`.
 4. By default, the HTTP(S) response must include the `application/json` content type in the header.
    In case this cannot be controlled, the attribute `project.jobs.disableRemoteOptionJsonCheck` can be set to `true` in the project settings.

-### Configuration ###
+### Configuration

 Each Option entry for a Job can be configured to get the set of possible values from a remote URL.
-If you are authoring the Jobs via [job.xml file format][page:manpages/man5/job-v20.md#option], simply add a `valuesUrl` attribute for the `<option>`.
+If you are authoring the Jobs via [job.xml file format](/manpages/man5/job-v20.md#option], simply add a `valuesUrl` attribute for the `<option>`.
 If you are modifying the Job in the Rundeck web GUI, you can entry a URL in the "Remote URL" field for the Option.

 e.g.: